 Although no specific chromosomal abnormality has been identified for AML without maturation, mutation of the FLT3 gene has been associated with leukocytosis, a high percentage of bone marrow blast cells, and a worse prognosis.[40,57,61]

 Acute myeloblastic leukemia with maturation (FAB Classification M2)

 AML with maturation is characterized by 20% or more myeloblasts in the blood or bone marrow and 10% or more neutrophils at different stages of maturation.
 Monocytes constitute less than 20% of bone marrow cells.
 This AML comprises approximately 30% to 45% of cases of AML.
-While it occurs in all age groups, 20% of patients are less than 25 years and 40% of patients are 60 years or older.
+While it occurs in all age groups, 20% of patients are younger than 25 years and 40% of patients are aged 60 years or older.
 Patients frequently present with anemia, thrombocytopenia, and neutropenia.
 (Refer to the PDQ summary on Fatigue for more information on anemia.)

 Morphologic features include the following:

 - Myeloblasts with and without azurophilic granules.